 The Company may enter into forward purchase commitments with counterparties whereby the Company commits to purchasing residential mortgage loans at a particular price.
 Actual loan purchases are contingent upon successful loan closings.
 The counterparties deliver the committed loans on either a mandatory basis or best-efforts basis.
 These commitments to purchase mortgage loans are classified as derivatives and are therefore recorded at fair value on the consolidated balance sheets, with corresponding changes in fair value recognized in the consolidated statement of operations.
-Derivatives with a positive fair value to the Company are reported as liabilities.
+Derivatives with a positive fair value to the Company are reported as assets and derivatives with a negative fair value to the Company are reported as liabilities.